Group-Rodrigo-Luis-Rui/Tech-Odyssey-blog/README.md

 ### Instruction to test this Webapp

-- Start backend ($ pipenv run start), open teh page and copy the backend URL;
+- Start backend ($ pipenv run start), open the page and copy the backend URL;
 - paste the backend URL on the .env file at #BACKEND_URL= (uncomment first);
 - paste cloudinary credentials on the same file:
 -